selenized/selenized.github.io/_posts/2020-12-05-gaussian_dispersion_example.md

   - hazard screening
   - chemical releases
   - air dispersion modeling
+excerpt: This example considers a construction project at an existing facility with scaffolding and workers at an elevation that potentially puts them within the plume of an existing stack.
+Gaussian dispersion modeling is used to evaluate the potential hazard.
 ---

 # Air Dispersion Example - Gaussian Dispersion Model of Stack Emissions